microsoft/reverse-proxy/docs/docfx/articles/diagnosing-yarp-issues.md

 }
 ```

-And then register the class as part of `Configure Services`, for example:
+And then register the class as part of `ConfigureServices`, for example:

 ```C#
 public void ConfigureServices(IServiceCollection services)